google/WebFundamentals/src/content/en/tools/chrome-devtools/console/get-started.md

 [clear]: images/clear-console-button.png

 1. Type `document.getElementById('changeMyText').textContent = 'Hello'` in the **Console**
-   and then press <kbd>Enter</kbd> to attempt the change the text of the button below from `Change My Text` to `Hello`.
+   and then press <kbd>Enter</kbd> to attempt to change the text of the button below from `Change My Text` to `Hello`.
 It probably won't work.
 You'll find out why next.

        {% framebox width="auto" height="auto" enable_widgets="true" %}